AliyunContainerService/pouch/README.md

 Pouch is an open-source project created by Alibaba Group to promote the container technology movement.

 Pouch can pack, deliver and run any application.
-It provides the enviroment for applications with strong isolation in quite lightweight way.
+It provides the environment for applications with strong isolation in quite lightweight way.
 Pouch not only splits the application itself from the underlying environment, but also has ability to remain the good experience of operation.

-The ambitious of Pouch is embracing container ecosystem and perfecting container standards [OCI(Open Container Initiative)](https://github.com/opencontainers).
+The ambition of Pouch is embracing container ecosystem and perfecting container standards [OCI(Open Container Initiative)](https://github.com/opencontainers).
 With the ability Pouch provides, people can spend less energy transforming applications to be cloud native.

 ## Advantages